New Hotels in Berlin

 Award-winning hotels: Berlin has "Germany's best hotel"

-US travel magazine chooses "Oscar of the travel industry": According to the renowned Forbes Travel Guide 2023, which hotel is the best hotel in the city?
-The Hotel de Rome received five stars and thus the highest rating of the travel and business magazine.
+US travel magazine selects "Oscar of the travel industry": Which hotel is the best in the city according to the renowned Forbes Travel Guide 2024?
+The Hotel de Rome received five stars and thus the highest rating from the travel and business magazine.
 But other hotels in the city were also excellent.

 Estrel Tower © Barkow Leibinger Architekten